 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
-The tumor’s Clinical Group describes whether it can be removed by surgery.
+In addition, you will find information on the grouping of the disease.
 To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.

 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to determine the cancer's stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
 There are different stage descriptions for different types of cancer.

 After the diagnostic tests (described in the Diagnosis section) are completed, the doctor will assign a stage, which is needed to plan treatment.
 The four stages of Hodgkin lymphoma (I to IV; one to four) are described below.